UsmanAliButt/zephyr-simple-driver-toggleled/README.md

 west update</code>

 <br>prj.conf file is empty.
 Since GPIO's are already enabled in default board conf so not required to be enabled on prj conf.

-Output of main.c instruction below can be viewed on UART serial terminal.
-I used PUTTY baudrate is set 115200 and COM port can be verified from Device Manager.
-<code>printk("Device is %p, name is %s\n", dev, dev->name);</code>